mlo-12th-st/dro-vs-fairness/README.md

 # DRO vs. Fairness
 Project for the Machine Learning and Optimization course at RPI exploring the trade-offs between distributionally robust optimization (DRO) and fairness in machine learning.

+Our presentation for this project can be found in `dro-vs-fairness-slides.pdf`.

 Group Members: Roman Silen (silenr@rpi.edu), Jared Gridley (gridlj@rpi.edu), Dan Stevens (steved7@rpi.edu), Cole Mediratta (medirc@rpi.edu), Will Hawkins (hawkiw2@rpi.edu)